Injured mother-baby found on tracks, traced through social media

-A mother and her eight-month-old baby were found on the rail tracks at Vidyavihar; their family managed to find the duo by posting their images on WhatsApp and Facebook
+A mother and her eight-month-old baby were found on the rail tracks at Vidyavihar in Mumbai; their family managed to find the duo by posting their images on WhatsApp and Facebook

 A mother-daughter duo from Mulund was rushed to Rajawadi Hospital late night on Sunday.
 They had been found on the tracks of Vidyavihar station, with the mother severely injured and bleeding.